All Episodes

 Other times it's true and accurate and they pay a lot of money.

-I think we have a right to know, because I think there's gonna be a lot of explaining to do Republicans and Democrats if they're spending millions of our tax dollars um to silence women who accuse them of everything from sexual harassment to worse.
+But the difference here is and I think you're raising a point I think we have a right to know, because I think there's going to be a lot of explaining to do Republicans and Democrats, if they're spending millions of our tax dollars to silence women who accuse them of everything from sexual harassment to worse, and that would include a whole lot of Democrats who stand accused now.

-You know, we had a congresswoman who testified that current members of Congress are known sexual harassers, and that $15 million of taxpayer money has been paid to hush accusers.
+You know, we had a Congresswoman who testified that current members of Congress are known sexual harassers and that $15 million of taxpayer money has been paid to hush accusers.

 And even CNN reported, according to Congressional Office of Compliance, there were 268 settlements.

-We're footing the bill for that.
+Okay, we're footing the bill for that.

 Now, if you want to pay somebody off and have your own non-disclosure agreement, have at it, but don't make me pay for it.